ckipp01/chris-kipp.io/blog/music-of-the-month-11-2022.md

 they've worked on or artists they've worked with.
 One of the many incredibly artists that Kenny has worked with has been Denzel Curry.
 On his album _Melt My Eyez See Your Future_ he's got this song called _Walkin_ which just gets in your head and stays there.
 It's the song of the month for me this last month.
-It was one of those unique months where my wife and I are stuck on the same thing for a while, and I'm pretty sure she listened to this song as much as I have.
-Proof that once you hear it, it sticks.

 <iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=2576649463/size=large/bgcol=333333/linkcol=ffffff/tracklist=false/track=3208063144/transparent=true/" seamless><a href="https://denzelcurrymusic.bandcamp.com/album/melt-my-eyez-see-your-future">Melt My Eyez See Your Future by Denzel Curry</a></iframe>